 - Asset in the trust receive a step-up in basis upon your death, meaning your heirs can sell the trust assets tax free upon your death.

-Why would I want an Irrevocable Asset Protection Trust?
+Why would you want an Irrevocable Asset Protection Trust?

-Most trusts we create are revocable and changeable during your lifetime as most people do not want to give up control of their assets.
-But, if you want to help ensure that your children receive an inheritance upon your death, then this may be a good way to go.
+Most trusts created for estate planning purposes are revocable and changeable during your lifetime.
+This makes sense as most people want to maintain control of their assets for as long as possible.
+But, if you want to help ensure that your children receive an inheritance upon your death, then creating an irrevocable asset protection trust may be a good option.
 Here is an example of this type of trust:

 Dad, age 80, is healthy.
-He has a home and about $500,000 in the bank and in some brokerage accounts.
+He has a home and about $500,000 in the bank and in brokerage accounts.
 He has 3 children he trusts and that he wants to leave a legacy for.
-After consultation with our office, he decides that he trusts that his health will last at least for the next five years.
+After consultation with our office, he believes his health will last at least for the next five years.
 With this, he establishes an irrevocable trust and retitles some $400,000 of his assets, including his home, to his trust.
-His most trusted child is trustee of this trust, which distributes all trust income to Dad during his lifetime.
+His most trusted child is trustee of this trust, which distributes all trust income to Dad during his lifetime, but no trust princiap.
 After five years, the trust assets are protected in the event dad goes into the nursing home.
 He trusts that Medicaid will now take care of him, which it will.
-Upon Dad's death, the trust assets, now valued at $500,000 due to growth, are distributed equally to his children, who also receive the assets with a step-up in basis.
+Upon Dad's death, the trust assets, now valued at $500,000 due to growth, are distributed equally to his children, who also receive the assets with a step-up in basis, meaning they can sell the assets tax free.

-Here, Dad retained enough money to keep for his own enjoyment and he had his own pension.
-He created this trust to leave a legacy to his children, and he had a trust family member to serve as trustee.
-While not for everyone, these trusts can be a way to make sure your hard-earned assets do not disappear to the high cost of nursing home/long term care.
+Here, Dad retained enough money to keep for his own enjoyment and he had his own pension and social security to live on.
+He created this trust to leave a legacy to his children, and he had a trusted family member to serve as trustee.
+While not for everyone, irrevocable asset protection trusts can be a way to make sure your hard-earned assets do not disappear to the high cost of nursing home/long-term care.

 Factors That Make an Irrevocable Asset Protection Trust a Good Choice